-Machine Learning (ML) is a branch of artificial intelligence that employs a variety of algorithms and statistical models to identify patterns and make predictions.
-Machine learning is a critical element of conversational AI.
-It enables the system to continuously learn from the data it gathers and enhance its comprehension of and responses to human language.
-Conversational AI frequently employs supervised learning, unsupervised learning, deep learning, and neural networks, among other ML subtypes.
+The first is Machine Learning (ML), which is a branch of AI that uses a range of complex algorithms and statistical models to identify patterns from massive data sets, and consequently, make predictions.
+ML is critical to the success of any conversation AI engine, as it enables the system to continuously learn from the data it gathers and enhance its comprehension of and responses to human language.

 2. Natural Language Processing (NLP)

 Natural Language Processing (NLP) is the second component that involves transforming unstructured data into a machine-readable format and processing it to produce an appropriate response.
 NLP is essential to conversation AI engines, as it allows the system to comprehend user input and produce relevant responses.
 It consists of five main processes: input generation, input analysis, syntactic and semantic analysis, and output transformation.
 The process of NLP involves several steps, including:

 - Lexical analysis: Breaking down a text into individual words or phrases, known as tokens.